• econda integration

 Before you start using Google Tag Manager, you should first make the appropriate settings in your dashboard:

-1. In the dashboard, go to „A/B Testing Options” and select „Go to Tracking Setup”.
+1. In the dashboard, go to „A/B Testing Options” and select „Go to Tracking Setup.”.

-5. Confirm the selection by clicking on „Update”.
+5. Confirm your selection by clicking „Update.”.

 Adjustments in Google Tag Manager